Eddy-Arch/tinyDiscordLLaMA/README.md

 - LLaMA (7B parameters) (GGML 4Bit Quantization)
 - Vicuna (7B parameters) (GGML 4Bit Quantization) (Uncensored)

+Through trial and error i have found that the falcon model gives the best results.
 ## Getting started:
 To begin using the model, you must download the weights for it.
 I have included a handy script that will automatically